Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Methodology

 \subsection{Discourse Marker Analysis}

-Beyond recognition accuracy, we conduct a linguistic analysis of discourse markers (DMs) to examine emotion-specific pragmatic patterns that may inform future work on emotion-conditioned dialogue generation.
+Beyond recognition accuracy, we conduct a linguistic analysis of discourse markers (DMs) to examine emotion-specific pragmatic patterns in conversational discourse.
 DMs are lexical expressions that signal relationships between discourse segments rather than contributing to propositional content \citep{schiffrin1987discourse,fraser1999discourse}.
 Drawing from established taxonomies \citep{schiffrin1987discourse,fraser1999discourse,traugott2010intersubjectivity,beeching2014discourse}, we identify 20 markers occurring in IEMOCAP, including turn-management markers (\textit{well, oh}), connectives (\textit{and, but, so}), and stance markers (\textit{I think, I guess, maybe, you know, I mean}).
 See Appendix~\ref{sec:appendix-dms} for the full inventory and frequency distribution.

 For each marker occurrence, we record its relative position within the utterance (normalized to $[0, 1]$), its periphery classification, and the emotion label of the containing utterance.
-In discourse, the left periphery (LP) and right periphery (RP) serve asymmetric functions (for a comprehensive review, see \citet{beeching2014discourse}): LP is where speakers claim the floor and manage topic structure, serving textual and subjective functions, while RP is oriented toward the hearer, serving intersubjective and modalising functions.
-We operationally define LP as position $< 0.15$, RP as position $> 0.85$, and medial otherwise.
+Following standard discourse accounts of utterance peripheries \citep{beeching2014discourse}, we operationally define the left periphery (LP) as position $<0.15$, the right periphery (RP) as position $>0.85$, and medial otherwise.
 For consistency with our pooling notation, \textit{wmean\_pos\_rev} emphasizes utterance-initial (left-peripheral) tokens, whereas \textit{wmean\_pos} emphasizes utterance-final (right-peripheral) tokens; mean pooling treats all positions uniformly.

-To test for emotion-specific positional patterns, we employ ANOVA to compare mean positions across emotions, $\chi^2$ tests with Cram\'{e}r's $V$ to assess association between periphery categories and emotions, mixed-effects models with dialogue as random intercept to control for dialogue-level variation, and post-hoc pairwise comparisons with Bonferroni correction.
+To test for emotion-specific positional patterns, we employ (i) ANOVA to compare mean positions across emotions, (ii) $\chi^2$ tests with Cram\'{e}r's $V$ to assess association between periphery categories and emotions, and (iii) mixed-effects models with dialogue as a random intercept to control for dialogue-level variation (e.g., $\text{pos} \sim \text{emotion} + (1|\text{dialogue})$).
+We apply post-hoc pairwise comparisons with Bonferroni correction where appropriate.
+For robustness, we additionally estimate confound-control models that include utterance length, speaker identity, and scripted/improvised condition; these analyses are reported in Section~\ref{sec:discussion}.